jkahn/islex/README.rst

      :alt: Updates

-Utility classes to support easy loading and manipulation of dictionary-to-pronunciation.
+Utility classes to support easy extraction and manipulation of dictionary-to-pronunciation from the ISLE dictionary.

 * Free software: MIT license